It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 - You can also learn about special funds for education, loans for newcomers to start new businesses, and monetary benefits for certifications, all provided at a cost to the Canadian taxpayer

 We took this 3 months prior to our landing and it helped us develop our resume, and orient ourselves better.
-It costs you nothing, and takes about 1-2 days of your time.
+It costs you nothing and takes about 1-2 days of your time.
 This workshop is loaded with information, and I would strongly recommend it to all newcomers.

 We signed up with an agency called Planning For Canada that conducts these workshops across many cities in the world.
 If you have received your PR then you are eligible for these free settlement services.

-For any queries related to Canadian PR and settlement, feel free to reach out us on our Forums
+For any queries related to Canadian PR and settlement, feel free to reach out to us on our Forums